Russia's war on Ukraine latest: Finland joins NATO, prompting Russian warning | Politics

 Russia's war on Ukraine latest: Finland joins NATO, prompting Russian warning

-Finland formally joined the NATO military alliance on Tuesday in a historic policy shift brought on by Russia's invasion of Ukraine, drawing a threat from Moscow of "counter-measures".
-DIPLOMACY

-* Russian Defence Minister Sergei Shoigu said Finland's accession to NATO and the alliance's move to increase its own combat-readiness increased the risk of conflict. * Finland said it would work "relentlessly" to secure Sweden's membership of NATO.
+* Citizens of St Petersburg, the Russian city closest to Finland, accused their neighbour of turning its back on them, while Finns largely welcomed the end of non-alignment. * Finland said it would now work "relentlessly" to secure Sweden's membership of NATO.

+* Russian investigators charged Darya Trepova, a 26-year-old resident of St Petersburg, with terrorist offences over the killing of pro-war blogger Vladlen Tatarsky in a bomb, and remanded her in pre-trial detention. * The U.S. unveiled $2.6 billion worth of military assistance for Ukraine including three air surveillance radars, anti-tank rockets and fuel trucks.

+* Ukrainian defence forces destroyed 14 out of 17 Iranian-made Shahed drones Russia launched overnight, Ukraine's military said, with 13 drones destroyed over the Odesa region. * Hundreds of residents of the Ukrainian city of Ivano-Frankivsk mourned four-times world kickboxing champion Vitalii Merinov after he was killed fighting Russian troops.

+* The UN Human Rights Council overwhelmingly voted in favour of extending and expanding the mandate of an investigative body probing possible war crimes committed since Russia's invasion. * A Ukrainian soldier pleaded "partly guilty" at Russia's first trial for war crimes related to the conflict.

+ECONOMY * Generic drugmaker Stada has asked the German government to seek assurances from Ukraine that it can continue operations there even though it also does business in Russia.

 * The United States and European Union are exploring ways to further reduce Europe's dependence on Russian energy, U.S. Secretary of State Antony Blinken said.
-BATTLEFIELD

-* Ukrainian defence forces destroyed 14 out of 17 Iranian-made Shahed drones Russia launched overnight, Ukraine's military said on Tuesday, with 13 drones destroyed over the Odesa region in the country's southwest. * Hundreds of residents of the Ukrainian city of Ivano-Frankivsk turned out to mourn four-times world kickboxing champion Vitalii Merinov after he was killed in action fighting Russian troops.

-* Russian investigators formally charged Darya Trepova, a 26-year-old woman, with terrorism offences over the killing of pro-war military blogger Vladlen Tatarsky in a bomb blast in St Petersburg. * The UN Human Rights Council overwhelmingly voted in favour of extending and expanding the mandate of an investigative body probing possible war crimes committed since Russia's invasion of Ukraine.

-* A Ukrainian soldier pleaded "partly guilty" at Russia's first trial for war crimes in connection with its military campaign in Ukraine.
 RECENT IN-DEPTH STORIES

 * In Ukraine's Bucha, a 'wounded soul', aches one year after liberation from violent Russian occupation * SPECIAL REPORT-Facial recognition is helping Putin curb dissent with the aid of U.S. tech